Gessel-Type Expansion for the Circular $\beta$-Ensemble and Central Limit Theorem for the Sine-$\beta$ Process for $\beta\le 2$: Proof of Theorem , Corollary and Theorem

-To prove Theorem \ref{intro:gessel} we expand the function $e^{\sum_{j=1}^n f(\theta_j)}$, which is symmetric in the variables $z_j=e^{i\theta_j}$, into Jack polynomials using the Cauchy identity.
-The Gessel-type expansion then follows from Proposition~\ref{Jack:orth}, which we use to calculate expectations.
+We begin by expanding the function $\exp\left(\sum_{j=1}^n f(\theta_j)\right)$, which is symmetric in the variables $z_j = e^{i\theta_j}$, into a series of Jack polynomials using the Cauchy identity.
+The desired Gessel-type formula will then emerge from this expansion after we apply Proposition~\ref{Jack:orth} to compute the expectations.